JoshuaWise/blue-rpc-protocol/docs/spec.md

 When a Server receives a Request, it MUST reply with a Response message containing the same Request ID (except in the case of Notifications, discussed later).
 While the Server is handling the Request, it MUST store the associated Request ID within a set of "open Request IDs".
 If a Server receives a Request with a Request ID that is already in its set of "open Request IDs", it SHOULD close the WebSocket connection with a status code of "1008".

-If a Client receives a Request, it SHOULD close the WebSocket connection with a status code of "1008".
+If a Client receives a Request, it SHOULD close the WebSocket connection with a status code of "1008", as that is not a valid message type for Clients to receive.

 ### 4.1.
 Notification message